bvds/andes/docs/guides/manager_guide/README.md

 Information about your Space Manager subscription:
 <ul>
-<li>Status of Your Current Subscription - Whether you are using Space
-on a trial or are active.</li>
-<li>Subscription Period End - The date your Space subscription ends.</li>
-<li>Billing Tier - Indicates whether your subscription applies to your
-team, workforce, or enterprise.</li>
+<li>Credit Card Number - The number of the credit card to use to bill for your Sencha
+Space subscription.</li>
+<li>Security Code - The 3-digit security code on the back of your credit card.</li>
+<li>Expires - When your credit card expires.</li>
+<li>Billing Contact - The name, address, country, and state of the person who
+handles billing for your organization.</li>
 <li>Contact Information - Who to contact who is responsible for maintaining
 the Sencha Space subscription.</li>
-<li>Credit Card - Which credit card to use to bill for your Sencha
-Space subscription.</li>
 <li>Update - Click to save changed information in this form.</li>
 </ul>